 The Organizer is only liable for damage caused to the Exhibitor or other participant of the Fair through the fault of the Organizer or a person acting on its behalf.

-The Organizer is not responsible for damage, theft and destruction of items on the Exhibitor's stand.
+The Organizer is not responsible for damage, theft and destruction of items on the Exhibitor's stand, including any damage caused by third parties.

 The Exhibitor bears sole responsibility for items on the Exhibitor's stand.
 The Exhibitor is obliged to deliver items on their own to the booth and to remove them after the Fair in the time designated for disassembly.